 Important note on coordinates: The coordinates of the telescope guide star, the target and the natural guide star (or the tip/tilt star) of the AO system should be measured with an accuracy of a small fraction of the SINFONI field of view.
 Good proper motion measurements are essential, especially for the smallest FOV (0.8×0.8 arcsec).
 As during the acquisition process one centers the natural guide star (or tip-tilt star) to the centre of the FOV, before offsetting to the target field using the offsets calculated from the coordinates, it is therefore important to consider the proper motion of the target as well as that of the alignment star.
 While bright targets can be repositioned on the FOV as the last step of the acquisition, faint targets will have to rely on the blind offset from the AO star.
-A common problem is that the user forgets to take proper motions into account, resulting in the target falling of the FOV in cases where the target is too faint to be visible during the acquistion.
+A common problem is that the user forgets to take proper motions into account, resulting in the target falling of the FOV in cases where the target is too faint to be visible during the acquisition.
 The target proper motions can be entered in the Target section of the OB and this will be considered automatically.
-However, since the AO guide (or tip tilt) star proper motions cannot be entered into the acquisition template, the current coordinates, corrected for proper motion, must be entered.
+However, since the AO guide (or tip tilt) star proper motion, must be entered.
 The exception is when the AO star is the same as the target, in this case the coordinates and the proper motions will be taken from the Target section.